 - Redirecting fines and fees from corporate deferred and non-prosecution agreements to the Fund.

 - Increasing the rate of federal reimbursement to states for victim compensation programs.

 - Extending the amount of time VOCA funds can be spent.

 Following the attorneys general letter, a bipartisan and bicameral coalition introduced the VOCA Fix to Sustain the Crime Victims Fund Act of 2021 (H.R.
 1652/S. 611).
 This important legislation stabilizes the Crime Victims Fund and is proudly supported by NAAG.
-The VOCA Fix Act passed the House of Representatives with overwhelming support in March 2021 and has been co-sponsored by 58 Senators, including the Senate Majority Leader and the Chair and Ranking Member of the Judiciary Committee.
+The VOCA Fix Act passed the House of Representatives with overwhelming support in March 2021 and then passed in the Senate unanimously in July 2021.
+Just a few days later, President Biden signed the legislation into law.